forwardemail/forwardemail.net/app/views/guides/nas-email-notifications-smtp-setup-guide-synology-qnap-truenas/index-fr.md

 In the email configuration section, enable email notifications and enter smtp.forwardemail.net as the SMTP server.
 This is crucial - use Forward Email's legacy-compatible ports rather than standard SMTP ports.

-For SSL/TLS connections, configure port 2455 instead of the standard port 465.
+For SSL/TLS connections, configure port 2455 instead of the standard port 465 (recommended).
 For STARTTLS connections, use port 2555 instead of port 587.
 These special ports maintain TLS 1.0 compatibility while providing the best available security for legacy devices.

 Enter your Forward Email alias as the username and your generated password for authentication.
 ReadyNAS devices support SMTP authentication, which is required for Forward Email connections.